jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

 ### 6 Films to be labelled
-(1) Subject to sections 7 and 8, a film must not be supplied to the public or offered for supply to the public unless— (a) a label has been issued in respect of that film; and (b) the requirements of this Act with respect to the affixing of that label are complied with.
+(1) Subject to sections 7 and 8, a film must not be supplied to the public or offered for supply to the public unless— (a) a label has been issued in respect of that film; and (b) the requirements of this Act and of any regulations made under this Act with respect to the display of that label are complied with.
-(2) Subject to sections 7 and 8, a film must not be exhibited to the public unless— (a) a label has been issued in respect of that film; and (b) the requirements of this Act with respect to the display and advertisement of the contents of that label are complied with.
+(2) Subject to sections 7 and 8, a film must not be exhibited to the public unless— (a) a label has been issued in respect of that film; and (b) the requirements of this Act and of any regulations made under this Act with respect to the display and advertising of the contents of that label are complied with.

 ### 7 Trade screenings
 Section 6 does not apply in respect of the private screening, for commercial purposes, of any film where—